shanto2007/react-redux-adminLTE-FullStack-boilerplate/README.md

   - Toastr.js

 - Public FrontEnd
-  - Foundation
+  - Foundation (I like it more)
   - jQuery (you can remove it in webpack public.vendors.bundle)
-  - WebFontLoader ready
+  - WebFontLoader Ready
   - ES6 Workflow
   - so... import the module you want/need :)

 - BackEnd
   - Express.js
   - body-parser
-  - morgan
+  - PUG engine
+  - Morgan/Winston (change what you need/want)
   - DotEnv
-  - JWT Auth
+  - JWT Auth ready (jsonwebtoken)
   - Multer
+  - Jimp (to manipulate media uploaded)
   - bcrypt-nodejs
   - Bluebird
+  - sanitize-html
+  - shortid
+  - validator
   - MongoDB
     - Mongoose
     - mongoose-url-slugs
   - Nodemailer
     - Nodemailer for postfix
+  - DotEnv
   - ... add/remove what you need then

 - Tools
+  - Yarn (yarn is used for a better depency management)
   - Webpack
   - Gulp
   - eslint